Even if you don’t know the first thing about building websites, you’ve probably still heard of the big three: Wix, Weebly, and Squarespace.

 Is Wix, Weebly, or Squarespace best for selling online?

 Overall, Wix is the best website builder for ecommerce.
 (You can read our Wix eCommerce Review for more information.)
 You can set up an online store with any of Wix, Weebly, or Squarespace; just like in this comparison, which one you choose will depend on your needs.

-You can see Wix, Weebly, Squarespace, Shopify, and BigCommerce side by side in our Ecommerce Comparison table.
+You can see Wix, Weebly, Squarespace, Shopify, and BigCommerce side by side in our Online Store Comparison table.

 Which is the cheapest: Wix, Weebly, or Squarespace?